 Most older folks following a regular, healthy diet probably get enough nutrients from their diet, according to Harvard Health Publishing.
 But there can be exceptions.

-If you have a poor diet or you don't have a very good appetite, supplements can help bridge the gap between what you're getting from your food and what your body needs to stay healthy.
+If you have an unbalanced diet or don't have a very good appetite, supplements can help bridge the gap between what you're getting from your food and what your body needs to stay healthy.
 Older adults who have trouble absorbing nutrients may also need the higher doses of vitamins and minerals that you get from supplements.

 If you're unsure about what route is best for you, talk to your doctor or a registered dietitian — these experts can help guide you and develop a healthy supplement regimen for you if you need one.